Last Updated on

 Those rectangular boxes are at the top of a search engine results (SERP) page are called Featured Snippets.
 How can you get your website’s information to appear in them.
 To get your website to appear there you need to have the most relevant answer (to a search question) and it must be formatted properly on your website.

 Here are three good reasons why you should strive to have your website content show up in one of them.
 But first, let’s examine featured snippets more closely.

 What Are Featured Snippets?

-Feature Snippets are answer summaries, extracted from a web page in response to a direct user query, and are presented at the top of a search results page.
+Snippets are answer summaries, extracted from a web page in response to a direct user query, and are presented at the top of a search results page.

 No need for you to browse through site after site for a particular answer.
 Google presents the answer front and center, no muss no fuss!
-And the side benefits of having a Featured Snippet on Google are that they can boost website traffic.
+And the side benefits of having a Featured Snippet on Google are that it can boost website traffic.

-How Can Feature Snippets Boost Website Traffic?
+How Can Featured Snippets Boost Website Traffic?

-There are three ways that Featured Snippets can boost website traffic for sites that have the answer Google feels is the most efficient for the query that was searched.
+There are three ways that Snippets can boost website traffic for sites that have the answer Google feels is the most efficient for the query that was searched.

 - An excerpt from the web page containing the Featured Snippet will be shown at the top of the search engine results.

 - The page title and link to the website URL will be shown in the Featured Snippet.